vvoznesensky/tmfalloc/README.md

  * Write transactions exploit memory page protection and copy-on-write log file.
- * Every concrete storage has user-defined `Root` generic structure instance to store all the domain-specific collections.
+ * Every concrete storage has user-defined `Root` generic structure instance to store all the application-specific collections.
  * Storage file is `flock`-protected, so simultaneous processes access is possible.
  * Allocates the least but fittable free block with the least address among